giorgiosironi/jenkins-cd-workshop/tutorials/whole_organization.md

 This standard plugin periodically scans the Github API for an organization or a user profile, and creates a list of generated jobs organized first in projects and then in pull requests.
 The plugin itself can also be configured to build branches, including master.

-Scans and builds are usually triggered by a [https://github.com/jenkinsci/github-organization-folder-plugin#hook-configuration](Github organization hook), but as in [hello_world_repository.md](the first repository example), here we will trigger them manually to have complete control.
+Scans and builds are usually triggered by a [Github organization hook](https://github.com/jenkinsci/github-organization-folder-plugin#hook-configuration), but as in [the first repository example](hello_world_repository.md), here we will trigger them manually to have complete control.

 At http://localhost:8080/job/whole-organization/ you should at least see the `hello-world` project appear (it's the only one with an open pull request).